When setting up a sink, you can optionally specify one or more filters to apply to the table:

 How filters are combined

 When you set up a sink with multiple types of filters, all filters are applied with a logical AND.
-This means:
+This means the operation must match one of the selected operations (insert, update, delete) and the filter function (if specified) must return true.

 If any of these conditions fail, the message will not be delivered to the sink.